The64thGamer/cheeseepedia/content/wiki/Roseville, MI (31920 Gratiot Ave).md

 **_31920 Gratiot Ave**_ is a Chuck E. Cheese's in Roseville, Michigan.

 ##History##
-Roseville opened on April 22nd, 1991 in the Gratiot Center with the Road Stage (First and only one in Michigan) & the .
-Roseville's first remodel occurred in around 1996 to  with the removal of elements from the 1988 remodel such as the Blue & White Awnings & neon lights  and the conversion of the Road Stage to 2-Stage (Which replaced Helen's mask with a new one at the time).
-Roseville then remodeled to the  sometime in 2006-2008; which involved the removal of Showroom Walls, Balcony Seating, & adding purple walls.
+Roseville opened on April 22nd, 1991 in the Gratiot Center with the Road Stage (First and only one in Michigan) & the CEC 1988 Remodel (1988 Remodel).
+Roseville's first remodel occurred in around 1996 to [Phase 1]({{< ref "wiki/Phase 1 (1994).md" >}}) with the removal of elements from the 1988 remodel such as the Blue & White Awnings & neon lights  and the conversion of the Road Stage to 2-Stage (Which replaced Helen's mask with a new one at the time).
+Roseville then remodeled to the CEC 2005 Remodel (2005 Remodel) sometime in 2006-2008; which involved the removal of Showroom Walls, Balcony Seating, & adding purple walls.
 It is unknown of Roseville ever had Cool Chuck.
 Roseville then got the Avenger outfit in around 2009-2011.
 Chuck's cap was removed in September 2013.
-Then Helen got a new mask sometime in Mid-Late 2017.The CRTs were also replaced with Flatscreen TVs in around 2018; this also involved putting flatscreen on the stage which involved the TV & Fabric Optic Chuck E. Cheese sign being switched around (The same was done at  as well).
+Then Helen got a new mask sometime in Mid-Late 2017.The CRTs were also replaced with Flatscreen TVs in around 2018; this also involved putting flatscreen on the stage which involved the TV & Fabric Optic Chuck E. Cheese sign being switched around (The same was done at [Stafford]({{< ref "wiki/Stafford, TX (11920 Southwest Fwy).md" >}}) as well).
 Then in August/September 2021, Roseville started their 2.0 Remodel, which involved the removal of the 2-Stage for a Dance Floor & Video Wall.

 As of October 2022, Roseville still has the 2.0 Remodel.